louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are all Louisiana Criminal Court Records Available Online?

 Not all criminal court records in the state of Louisiana are available online.
 In accordance with the public records law, most criminal court records are maintained on the state or parish websites and can be accessed by interested persons.
-However, remotely accessible channels provide general information on a case and may exclude part of the information that may reveal information that threatens the security of the persona named in the case.
+However, remotely accessible channels provide general information on a case and may exclude part of the information that may reveal information that threatens the security of the person named in the case.
 Such information may include: financial data, personal identification and security numbers of parties to the case, and information related to victims and witnesses.
 In-person requests are therefore recommended to individuals looking to obtain complete criminal court records with few or no exclusion.

 How do I find Louisiana Public Records for Free?